 The iconic location of the Eden-Roc restaurant is worth the 25-minute journey by car or just 10 minutes by tender.
 For the latter, the private teak jetty welcomes you ashore, and if it is choppy, head to the main marina in Antibes and the hotel will send a car to collect you.
 Either way, arrive in style and enjoy an aperitif at the Eden-Roc Champagne Lounge or the Bar Bellini.
 For those visiting during the evening, the Eden-Roc restaurant serves classic Provençal cuisine, with signature dishes such as wild sea bass with basil and fennel mousse.
 If you are looking for a classic Riviera lunch, the Eden-Roc Grill serves light cuisine with everything from a club sandwich to a marinated crab salad on the menu.

-Lying just off Cannes, the sun-drenched Ile Saint-Marguerite is where you will find one of the best restaurants along the Riviera, La Guérite.
+Lying just off Cannes, the sun-drenched Île Saint-Marguerite is where you will find one of the most legendary restaurants along the Riviera, La Guérite.
 Dishes are influenced by Chef Yiannos Kioroglou’s Greek heritage combined with local French and Italian ingredients, with fish playing a starring role.
-Open for lunch only.

 If you plan to visit the Cannes Yachting Festival, Northrop & Johnson’s yachting experts will be on hand with all the advice you need on the show and the most suitable yachts to fit your requirements.